EXIF as Language: Learning Cross-Modal Associations Between Images and Camera Metadata: Confusion Plot

 \section{Confusion Plot}

-It is interesting to know the performance of a model trained using a specific tag when asked to predict the value of other tags.
+We ask how the performance of a model trained using a specific tag performs when it is tasked with predicting the value of other tags.
 This may indicate the generalizability of the training tag.
-We therefore take the per-tag models (same as fig. \ref{fig:barplot}) and measure their prediction accuracies of different tag values (see Fig.~\ref{fig:confusion_plot}).
-The result shows models trained on some tags may contain useful information to be generalized to other tags, such as the model trained with "camera make" performs well in "camera model" and "aperture" predictions.
+We therefore take the per-tag models (same as Fig. \ref{fig:barplot}) and measure their prediction accuracies of different tag values (see Fig.~\ref{fig:confusion_plot}).
+The result shows models trained on some tags may contain useful information to be generalized to other tags, such as the model trained with ``camera make'' performs well in ``camera model" and ``aperture'' predictions.
 In contrast, that model trained on tags that don't have rich values or information (like Flash) can not generalize to other tags well.